 Figure 2: Schematic overview of genetic manipulation that resulted in VPM1002BC.
 Top: Urease C gene (ureC) in BCG wildtype background.
-Middle: Disruption of the ureC locus by insertion of listeriolysin O-expressing cassette (LLO) and hygromycin resistance marker (hyg).
+Middle: Disruption of the ureC locus by insertion of listeriolysin O-expressing cassette

+(LLO) and hygromycin resistance marker (hyg).
 The latter is flanked by $\gamma\delta$ -resolvase recognition sites (res1, res2).
 Bottom: removal of the resistance marker leaves the res2 site behind.

 To generate VPM1002BC, a recombinant DNA vector pVEP2003 (Figure given in section A2.13) carrying the expression cassette containing a listeriolysin gene was introduced into M. bovis BCG.
 The plasmid pVEP2003 was based on the pJSC284 vector.
 The pJSC284 vector is a cosmid vector for cloning allelic exchange substrates.
-It contains an E. coli origin of replication, a single-cos site, a Pac I site for introduction into shuttle plasmid, and a hygromycin-resistance gene flanked by $\gamma\delta$ resolvase recognition sites (24).
+It contains an E. coli origin of replication, a single-cos site, a Pac I site for introduction into shuttle plasmid, and a hygromycin-resistance gene flanked by $\gamma\delta$ resolvase recognition sites [32].

-The pJSC284 vector was used as a backbone for the construction of the Ag85B-hly-coding cassette under the control of the hsp60 promoter (25) and flanked by mycobacterial ureC sequences; resulting in the pVEP2003 vector.
+The pJSC284 vector was used as a backbone for the construction of the pVEP2003 vector, while the Ag85B-hly-coding cassette under the control of the hsp60 promoter [33] was taken from a pMV306 vector.
+This cassette was introduced into the pJSC284 vector so that it is flanked by mycobacterial ureC sequences; resulting in the pVEP2003 vector.